 Incentivise new blog visitors to sign up

-To encourage new blog visitors to sign up and gain access to your hidden content, you’ll want to add an email signup form to your website.
+To encourage new blog visitors to sign up and gain access to the WordPress subscriber only content, you’ll want to add an email signup form to your website.

 We recommend MailChimp.
 You can use this to send notifications of your new private blog articles and resources to your subscribers.
 Find out how with our tutorial below, which includes instructions on how to: